yiakwy/Onsite-Blackboard-Code-Interview/StockPrice20170612-AmazonGlobal/FinalPhase/P4/Description.md

 ## Algortihm Formuation:
     0. move start point to first positive position; if the array has only one element return that or Max(0, that) depending on your definition
-    1. find a pivot so that the contigunous sequence of sum can not be grow any more from the searching start point using **longest growth search**.
+    1. find a pivot so that the contigunous sequence of sum can not be grow any more from the searching start point using **longest_growth_sum**.
 Now, we got the largest contiguous sum : first_chunk
     2. set start as pivot go to 1 recursively.
 Now we got maximum **tail_sum**
     3. return MAX(first_chunk, tail_sum)